fermyon/spin/docs/content/configuration.md

 Spin applications are comprised of general information (metadata), and a collection of at least one _component_.
-Configuration for a Spin application lives in a TOML file called `spin.toml`.
+Configuration for a Spin application lives in a TOML file called `spin.toml` (the _application manifest_).
 In the example below we can see a simple HTTP application with a single component executed when the `/hello` endpoint is accessed:

 ```toml
 spin_version = "1"